 " Facilities and Construction Department can benefit from using strategic alliances; it could be a method the department can use to bring about organizational change to take advantage of the changing external environment.
 This strategy would enable the Facilities and Construction Department to spread the risk of testing new technology and integrate the supply chain to gain a strategic alliance.
 One could argue the method would increase the chance of success during a strategic change program adapting to a changing market, one that is demanding increased energy management within FM."
 (Pitt, M., van Werven, M. & Price, S. The developing use of strategic alliances in facilities management.
 J Retail Leisure Property 9, 380–390 (2011). https://doi.org/10.1057/rlp.2011.2)

-Campus Building Safety and Security - Value partnership exists between Campus Provost, Facilities, Information Technology (IT), and Collin Police Department with the Building Access Operational Guidelines' implementation.
+Campus Building Safety and Security - Value partnership exists between Campus Provosts, Facilities, Information Technology (IT), and the Collin Police Department with the Building Access Operational Guidelines' implementation.
 In this guidelines and Partnership, Collin College manages access to all buildings by limiting controlling the use and function of both access cards and keys issued to faculty, staff, students, and contractors.
-Limited access for each badge based on the approved authorization of a faculty or staff member to enter locked academic and administrative buildings.
+Limited access for each badge is based on the approved authorization of a faculty or staff member to enter locked academic and administrative buildings.
 Academic and administrative buildings on all Collin College campuses are open based on course schedules and planned activities within the semester.
 Campus hours are established by the campus Vice President/Provost and posted on the college's website.
 After-hours access to academic and administrative buildings is limited to faculty, staff, students, and contractors who have been adequately authorized in advance by their Authorized Signatory (as defined in Section 3.B. below) to enter a given building or set of buildings.
 For buildings used for public events after hours, the Facilities and Police personnel on site for the event are responsible for ensuring that the building is secured appropriately at the proper times.
 Information Services personnel (Office of the Chief Information Security Officer) manage the access card authorization at the system level.
 Currently, the Facilities Office personnel at each campus take photos and create the access badges for students, faculty, and staff, except for the Wylie and Technical Campuses, where Student Engagement personnel have that responsibility.
 During Fall 2020, the process for creating access badges will transition to Student Engagement at all campuses.

 Additionally this Fall, the Collin Higher Education Center Facilities staff will transition the access badge process to the Human Resources office to become a part of the new employee's orientation.
 The Public Safety Training Center has their badging process for security purposes.
 (Collin College, Building Access Operational Guidelines, (2020))